duckzland/jxminer/README.md

 To test and iron out bugs for :
 1. Test Dual mining with claymore
 2. Test trully dual GPU miner running at once
-3. Test SGMiner and Ethminer integration
-4. Test running mixed AMD and Nvidia GPU in the same box
+3. Test running mixed AMD and Nvidia GPU in the same box
-5. Test with more GPU variant (1080ti, 1050ti, RXVega etc)
+4. Test with more GPU variant (1080ti, 1050ti, RXVega etc)
-6. Test with different kind of motherboard motherboard
+5. Test with different kind of motherboard

 Future improvement :
 1. Add more miner such as xmr-stak
-2. Add more sgminer variant to match ccminer supported algo